lmapii/run-clang-tidy/readme.md

 ## Adding paths

 The only fields that are really required in this configuration file are the **`paths`** and the **`buildRoot`**.
 The paths always need to be specified in the configuration file, whereas the build root folder can provided as command line parameter.
-The section [The build root and `compile_commands.json`](#the-build-root-and-compile_commandsjson) will provide the necessay information about the build root directory.
+The section [The build root and `compile_commands.json`](#the-build-root-and-compile_commandsjson) will provide the necessary information about the build root directory.

 For now we're looking at the paths: The **`paths`** field contains paths or **globs**, relative to the parent directory of the **configuration file** `tidy.json`.
 Consider the following folder structure: